 NOTE: This can cause projects to sound wrong when used on projects with this option off OR made prior to the introduction of the feature (FL Studio 10.5).

-- Circular panning law - When selected circular panning volume compensation is used (orange), otherwise no panning volume compensation is used (green).
-The purpose is to maintain a constant apparent volume as a sound is panned.
+- Panning law - The purpose is to maintain a constant apparent volume as a sound is panned.
 For example, if a sound is panned hard left or right, only one speaker will be active.
 This will sound quieter than the center position where both speakers are active, unless steps are taken to counteract this effect.
 Circular panning maintains a constant apparent volume by progressively lowering the combined volume of the L+R channels by -3dB as the pan passes dead center.
-Linear panning does not apply this compensation, so the apparent loudness will increase as the sound passes the center position.
+Triangular panning does not apply this compensation, so the apparent loudness will increase as the sound passes the center position.
 There are a number of panning compensation methods used by various manufacturers, collectively they are referred to as Panning laws.

 NOTES: Don't fret over what panning law is or isn't used.
 When you mix a song, the relative pan positions and volumes are adjusted according to what you wanted to hear.
 In other words,